Copyright © 2023 LOCALIIZ | All rights reserved

-Spring and summer are usually the most popular seasons for getting hitched!
-Apart from the approximate time in which you wish the host the ceremony, the biggest decision in wedding planning is choosing the venue.
+Spring and summer are usually the most popular seasons for getting hitched, and one of the biggest decisions in wedding planning is choosing the right venue for your special day.
 Luckily, Hong Kong is an amazingly beautiful city, full of aesthetically pleasing event spaces.
-We’ve compiled 20 of the best non-religious wedding ceremony venues in the city to kickstart your research.
-You’d be surprised at how many of these aren’t just hotels!
+We’ve compiled some of the most beautiful wedding venues across Hong Kong to kickstart your research so you can plan ahead for your big day!

 Tai O may be a humble fishing village, but it’s also (surprisingly) home to a gorgeous colonial-style boutique hotel.
 The building used to be the old Tai O Marine Police Station, but has since been restored and is now a charming nine-room hotel.
-Nestled in the westernmost tip of Lantau Island, the hotel is surrounded by forests and faces a breathtaking sea view.
-They’ve even got an option for a special wedding sampan ride!
+Nestled on the tip of Lantau Island, the hotel is surrounded by forests and faces a breathtaking sea view.
+It even has an option for a special wedding sampan ride!
 The hotel’s small size means you may be able to book it out completely for your party, making for the ultimate exclusive celebration.

 Tai O Heritage Hotel, Shek Tsai Po Street, Tai O, Lantau Island | (+852) 2985 8383

 If you want the romance of a seaside wedding without the hassle of sand getting into places it has no business being in, your best bet is the White Chapel at the Auberge Discovery Bay.
-This triangular affair that looks like a modern art installation is Hong Kong’s only seaside chapel; an intimate venue with the front and back made almost entirely of glass, which allows visitors to gaze past the main stage and out into the ocean.
+This triangular affair is Hong Kong’s only seaside chapel.
+It’s an intimate venue with the front and back made almost entirely of glass, which allows visitors to gaze past the main stage and out into the ocean.
 You can also hire a horse-drawn carriage to pick you up after the ceremony for a picturesque ride straight out of fairytale happily-ever-afters.

-The Peninsula has long been the classic pinnacle of old-world luxury in Hong Kong, so it makes sense that their wedding services are also top-notch.
-Whether you choose to host your ceremony in the elegant Salisbury Room or in their contemporary European restaurant Felix, you will be led every step of the way, and can have one-on-one consultations with their florist, pastry chef, banquet chef, and chief sommelier to ensure everything is exactly how you want it to be.
-Of course, The Peninsula also has their famous fleet of Rolls Royces so you can be chauffeured around on your special day in the height of style.
+The Peninsula has long been the pinnacle of old-world luxury in Hong Kong, so it makes sense that its wedding venues are also top-notch.
+Whether you choose to host your ceremony in the elegant Salisbury Room or in the contemporary restaurant Felix, you will be led every step of the way and can have one-on-one consultations with the hotel florist, pastry chef, banquet chef, and chief sommelier to ensure everything is exactly how you want it to be.
+Of course, The Peninsula also comes well-equipped with its famous fleet of Rolls-Royces so you can be chauffeured around on your special day in the height of style.

-Tai Kwun is one of the most stunning heritage compounds in the city, and part of its various blocks has been transformed into what is simply known as The Rooms.
-Colonial architectural elements, such as French windows, the verandah, and vintage monochrome tiles, have been retained and restored, so you can have your special day in a space that reflects Hong Kong’s special nature.
+Tai Kwun is one of the most stunning heritage compounds in the city, and part of it has been transformed into what is simply known as The Rooms.
+Colonial architectural elements, such as French windows, the verandah, and vintage monochrome tiles, have been retained and restored, so you can have your special day in a space that reflects Hong Kong’s unique style.

 The Rooms, Block 9, Tai Kwun, 10 Hollywood Road, Central | (+852) 3559 2600

-For those who love the sea and sand, it doesn’t really get more romantic than having a wedding ceremony with the colonial heritage building of The Repulse Bay behind you and views of the South China Sea straight ahead.
-You can choose to have your event on the Front Lawn or the Seaview Terrace, followed by a reception at The Verandah restaurant or The Marquee.
+For those who love the sea and sand, it really doesn’t get more romantic than having a wedding ceremony with the colonial heritage building of The Repulse Bay behind you and views of the South China Sea straight ahead.
+You can choose to have your event on the front lawn or the sea view terrace, followed by a reception at The Verandah or The Marquee.

 The Repulse Bay, 109 Repulse Bay Road, Repulse Bay | (+852) 2292 2829

 Start your marriage off on the right note and get hitched at the happiest place on Earth!
 Disneyland Hong Kong has a range of wedding venues to choose from, including three different ballrooms and three outdoor spaces.
-You can even get Mickey and Minnie or Cinderella-themed dinner banquets, and special Disney wedding souvenirs to commemorate the day.
-Bonus: Your entire entourage can gorge on unlimited candy floss and popcorn for two whole hours.
-Our inner child is practically crying tears of happiness.
+You can even get Mickey and Minnie to make an appearance or throw Cinderella-themed dinner banquets, with special Disney wedding souvenirs to commemorate the day.
+Bonus: Your entire entourage can gorge on candy floss and popcorn for two whole hours.
+Our inner child is practically crying tears of happiness!

-Rosewood might be the new kid on the hotel block, but it’s already become a firm favourite for dining out and relaxing in style for many.
-Their nuptial services include a dedicated wedding specialist who will help you decide and arrange every detail, however minor, made easier by the exclusive wedding accessories displayed for your scrutiny in the event studio.
+Rosewood has become a firm favourite for dining out and relaxing in style for many.
+Its nuptial services include a dedicated wedding specialist who will help you arrange every detail, made easier by the exclusive wedding accessories displayed for your scrutiny in the event studio.
+The Grand Ballroom is perfect for wining and dining your guests banquet-style, but there are also other options available for a cosier experience.
+The cherry on top is obviously the gorgeous panoramic view of Hong Kong Island across the harbour.

 Rosewood Hong Kong, Victoria Dockside, 18 Salisbury Road, Tsim Sha Tsui | (+852) 3891 8888